emarmolsanchez/eMIRNA/README.md

 For achieving a successful cross-species alignment, it is very important that mature microRNA sequences FASTA file from reference organism are in DNA code, with Ts for Thymine and no Us for Uracil in RNA code.
 Please make sure that your mature microRNA sequences are in DNA code, otherwise the alignment process will fail.

-For generating Bowtie Index for your Reference Genome, please refer to Bowtie Manual [3].
+For generating Bowtie Index for your Reference Genome, please refer to Bowtie Manual.

 Example of usage: